 One of the easiest plants in the world to grow is a shamrock.
 Shamrocks can grow four-leaf clovers.
 Interestingly, my niece is known for finding four-leaf clovers.

-These plants with bright green shamrock-shaped leaves and delicate white or yellow flowers bloom continually through the year.
+These plants with bright green shamrock-shaped leaves and delicate white or yellow flowers bloom continually throughout the year.
 They are easy to care for because they are kind of like a weed.
 Once they take root, they keep growing and spread if not in a container.

 If you have a plant in a pot, put them in a sunny spot, water them when you remember, and reap the rewards.

 Shamrocks are plants that die and come back and trimmed as needed.
 The stems turn brown and withe after blooming.
 No worries.
 You snap these bits off, but they’re hard to kill.
 You think you’ve killed them, keep watering, and the plant almost always comes back.

 I discovered that my plant does well in low light.
 If I place it in a higher light, it overshadows its potential.
 It grew faster than its usual doodle-daddle speed.

 I always keep my plant away from any hot, direct sunlight, especially in the afternoon, as the plant will burn.

 4. Aloe Vera